-The John Rankin House in Ripley, Ohio is a National Historic Landmark and famous station on the Underground Railroad.
+The John Rankin House in Ripley, Ohio, is a National Historic Landmark and a famous station on the Underground Railroad.

 The brick home was built in 1825 by Reverand John Rankin and sits high atop Freedom Hill overlooking the small river town of Ripley, Ohio.
 It features extraordinary tales of bravery and fantastic views of the Ohio River and its meandering bends between the Appalachian foothills of southern Ohio and northern Kentucky.

-Rankin began his 44-year ministry of Ripley’s Presbyterian church in 1822.
+Rankin began his 44-year ministry at Ripley’s Presbyterian church in 1822.
 He and his wife and 13 children were ardent abolitionists.
 They dedicated their lives to helping their fellow human beings.
-Reverend John Rankin was one of the most active “conductors” on the Underground Railroad.
+Reverend John Rankin was one of the most active “conductors” of the Underground Railroad.
 His family never lost a “passenger” along their trek of the line.
-It is estimated that more than 2,000 “passengers” stayed at the Rankin House over the years.
+Over the years, more than 2,000 “passengers” stayed at the Rankin House.
 At times, up to a dozen runaway slaves lived in the humble brick home in addition to the 15 family members.
-It only took one encounter for slave owners and hunters to learn not to try and seize escaped slaves from the Rankin’s.
+It only took one encounter for slave owners and hunters to learn not to try and seize escaped slaves from the Rankins.
 Family members always stood armed and watchful.

 The modest home has received more than $1 million in renovations to return it to an authentic representation of how it was when the Rankin family lived there.
 It is quite a time capsule.

 The floorboards are original and in great shape.
-Several original family items remain, too, such as the family’s Bible.
-Tours are given by well-informed guides.
-They learn important information to share but are encouraged to do some of their own research to come up with additional points of interest to further make the Rankin House story come alive for its visitors.
-A young tour guide named Niya found in her personal research that her fourth-generation grandfather was at the Rankin’s house in the 1840s.
+Several original family items, such as the family’s Bible, remain.
+Well-informed guides give tours.
+They learn vital information to share but are encouraged to do some research to develop additional points of interest to further make the Rankin House story come alive for its visitors.
+In her research, a young tour guide named Niya found that her fourth-generation grandfather was at the Rankin’s house in the 1840s.

 This little place in the middle of nowhere attracts many visitors and has a large parking lot.
 The tour takes about 30 minutes.
 Another 30 minutes can be spent taking in the incredible scenery of the forested hills and Ohio River stretching east and west as far as the eyes can see.